 There are really only two ways to have more money – make more, or spend less.
 Since it’s easier to spend less than make more, here are five ways that you can start saving right now.

-Often called the Golden Rule of personal finance1, this concept has been around forever because it works.
-It’s based on the principle that you can’t spend what you don’t have.
-Arrange with your bank to have a specific amount of money (say $50 or $100) automatically transferred from your regular bank account where your pay cheque goes, into a separate bank account.
+Arrange with your bank to have a specific amount of money (say $50 or $100) automatically transferred from your regular account into a separate bank account that you don’t use.
 Do this on the first of every month so the money is out of sight before you begin to pay your monthly bills and everyday expenses.

-Eating out at a restaurant, even a few times a week, can really add up.
-Try having friends over instead of going out and pack your lunch for work as often as you can.
-And if you enjoy television and movies, get rid of your expensive monthly cable and subscribe to a service like Netflix that gives you unlimited access to movies and television shows for a mere fraction of what other services cost.
-Remember to put the money you’re saving into a special account that you do not have easy access to or invest the savings in long term vehicles for your future.
+Eating at a restaurant, even a few times a week, can really add up.
+Have friends over instead and pack your lunch using leftovers.
+For inexpensive at-home entertainment, nothing beats a service like Netflix that gives you unlimited access to movies and tv shows for a fraction of what cable services cost.